VoidAndCaffeine/Block_Breaking_SMP_mods/README.md

 <h3 align="center">Mods for Block Breaking SMP</h3>

   <p align="center">
-    A quick and easy place to get your mods, I personaly will be using all of these as this Git links to my .minecraft folder, I will stay as up to date on my  mods as possible :)
+    A quick and easy place to get your mods.
+I personaly will be using all of these as this Git links to my .minecraft folder.
+I will stay as up to date on my  mods as possible. :)
     <br />
     <a href="https://github.com/VoidAndCaffeine/Block_Breaking_SMP_mods/issues">Report Bug</a>
     ·